daveschudel/Fedora-KDE/README.md

 <br><br>

 ## VPN
-I use NordVPN on Windows, MacOS and Linux.
+I use NordVPN on MacOS and Linux.
 For info, see [https://support.nordvpn.com/Connectivity/Linux/1325529112/Installing-and-using-NordVPN-on-Fedora-and-QubesOS-Linux.htm/](https://support.nordvpn.com/Connectivity/Linux/1325529112/Installing-and-using-NordVPN-on-Fedora-and-QubesOS-Linux.htm/). <br>

 Then install it using their script